derekbeaton/OuRS/README.md

 GenMCD
 ------

 One of the primary motivations behind the creation of the `OuRS` package was the development of an extension to the MCD.
-[We have extended the MCD](https://www.biorxiv.org/content/early/2018/06/11/333005) so that it could be applied to categorical (and similar data).
+We initially extended the MCD so that it could be applied to categorical (and similar data).
 However, our extension of the MCD can incorporate data of almost any data type (categorical, ordinal, continuous, counts), either as a homogeneous set or heterogeneous variables (i.e., mixed data).

 The example we provide here is strictly categorical data.
 The data here are a re-coded version of a survey that asked opinions of [different beers brewed in the Dallas-Fort Worth area](http://www.dallasobserver.com/restaurants/dfws-favorite-local-beer-as-proven-by-an-actual-scientist-7024953).
 Each person's response to each beer is categorized as "LIKE", "DO.NOT.LIKE", or "NO.OPINION".